maneeshalakshani/resume-website/README.md

 # resume-website
+## MANEESHA LAKSHANI
-This website is created for task 1 for Intern Git Training - Elzian Agro
+*This website is created for task 1 for Intern Git Training - Elzian Agro*

+### Technologies Used
+- HTML
+- CSS
+- JS